-While the Watershed Agreement may be the most recent and prominent policy document to address climate resiliency, climate-related research, practices and policy development have been underway for a number of years.
+While the Watershed Agreement may be the most recent and prominent policy document to address climate resiliency, climate related research, practices and policy development have been underway for a number of years.
 Partnership and Federal Agency strategies and reports include:

-- 2008 STAC Report "Climate Change and the Chesapeake Bay: State-of-the-Science Review and Recommendations" - 2009 Presidential Executive Order 13508 - 2010 Chesapeake Bay Total Maximum Daily Load (Bay TMDL) - 2010 Executive Order 13058: Strategy for Protecting and Restoring the Chesapeake Bay Watershed - 2011 Adapting to Climate Change in the Chesapeake Bay: STAC Workshop Report - 2015 North Atlantic Coast Comprehensive Study
+2008 STAC Report "Climate Change and the Chesapeake Bay: State-of-the-Science Review and Recommendations"

+- 2009 Presidential Executive Order 13508 - 2010 Chesapeake Bay TMDL - 2010 Executive Order 13058: Strategy for Protecting and Restoring the Chesapeake Bay Watershed - 2011 Adapting to Climate Change in the Chesapeake Bay: STAC Workshop Report - 2015 North Atlantic Coast Comprehensive Study

-A summary of additional efforts and associated gaps with respect to both climate outcomes are provided below.
+A brief summary of additional efforts and associated gaps with respect to monitoring and assessment and adaptation are provided below.